SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-crop-failure median

-In contrast, crop failure is confined to crop land.
-While there is no substential change in exposure at @!L1(+1\,°C), the incresase in exposed land becomes apparent at @!L2(+1.5\,°C) and for exposed population there's a substential increase at @!L3(+2\,°C)
+In contrast to heatwaves and droughts, crop failure is confined to crop land.
+While there is no substantial change in exposure at @!L1(+1\,°C), the incresase in exposed land becomes apparent at @!L2(+1.5\,°C) and for exposed population there's a substantial increase at @!L3(+2\,°C)

 +++ cat-crop-failure climate